konfuzio-ai/konfuzio-sdk/docs/web/api-v3.md

     Konfuzio Server-->>Customer Software: Webhook*
 ```

-In this sequence diagram, the first flow represents the process when a document is uploaded without a category.
-Konfuzio Server performs automatic categorization before processing the document.
-A webhook is then sent to the Customer Software after processing.
+In this sequence diagram, the first flow represents the process when a Document is uploaded without a Category.
+Konfuzio Server performs automatic categorization before processing the Document.
+A webhook is then sent to the
+Customer Software after processing.

-The second flow represents the process when a document is uploaded with a category.
-Since the category is already specified, Konfuzio Server skips the categorization step and directly processes the document.
-After processing, a webhook is sent to the Customer Software.
+The second flow represents the process when a Document is uploaded with a Category.
+Since the Category is already
+specified, Konfuzio Server skips the categorization step and directly processes the Document.
+After processing, a
+webhook is sent to the Customer Software.

-Here's an example of how to manually specify the category of a document:
+Here's an example of how to manually specify the Category of a Document:

 ```bash
 curl --request POST\